-For those given to a more technical classifications, the variety of France remains impressive: France has not one (like England), not two (like Germany), not three (like Spain), but four distinct climate zones- count’em: oceanic, semi-continental, Mediterranean, and alpine.
+For those given to a more technical classification, the variety of France remains impressive: France has not one (like England), not two (like Germany), not three (like Spain), but four distinct climate zones- count them: oceanic, semi-continental, Mediterranean, and alpine.
 France does lack the arctic climate found in Russia, but like the steppes, you’re not missing much.

 Prefer France over these countries

 Germany and the Netherlands, also known as the lands of heavy food and beer, Two words for those thinking of travelling to these countries: Alsace Lorraine.
-These two regions in northeastern France shared their neighbours fondness for cabbage, sausages, and beer.
-Moreover, Heineken is one of the few drinkable beer sold in France, and you can find aged gouda in all French supermarkets.
+These two regions in northeastern France shared their neighbour’s fondness for cabbage, sausages, and beer.
+Moreover, Heineken is one of the few drinkable beers sold in France, and you can find aged gouda in all French supermarkets.

-Portugal, Spain, and Italy: like these, France, is a Catholic country with a Latin language (those two often go together) on the Mediterranean.
-All have olive trees, great sea food, hot climates, and lots of great wine.
+Portugal, Spain, and Italy: like these, France is a Catholic country with the Latin language (those two often go together) on the Mediterranean.
+All have olive trees, excellent seafood, hot climates, and lots of great wine.
 Change the language and the religion, leave everything else the same, and it’s Greece.

 Russia?
-Yes, as mentioned there are no steppes or arctic climates.
-And yes, St. Basils in Moscow is wonderful, but why go to Russia, when instead you can see the Russian Orthodox Cathedral right on the Mediterranean in Nice?
+Yes, as mentioned, there are no steppes or arctic climates.
+And yes, St. Basils in Moscow is lovely, but why go to Russia, when instead you can see the Russian Orthodox Cathedral right on the Mediterranean in Nice?
 And if you want to meet Russians, they are already on the Cote d’Azur, buying up property to launder money through real estate transactions.

 Scotland?
 There are plenty of sheep and stone walls….wait…I just wrote that.
 There’s not much golf in France, and the French don’t go in for men wearing kilts (scarves are okay), but whiskey is available, and instead of haggis eat some andouille which is stuffed with just about every part of the pig: lips, assholes, and all.

 England?
-No, there’s no Stonehenge in France, but there are there are plenty of primitive stone structures – carnacs, menhirs, and dolmens – throughout France.
+No, there’s no Stonehenge in France, but there are plenty of primitive stone structures – carnacs, menhirs, and dolmens – throughout France.

 5 Reasons You Should Prefer France Over other European Countries

 Architecture?
-It’s all here from Paleolithic waddle and daub replicas, to Romanesque churches, Gothic cathedrals, Art Nouveau, Modern, and so on, the only style France seems to have missed is Communist/Facist Unspired, although Le Corbusier comes close.
+It’s all here from Paleolithic waddle, and daub replicas to Romanesque churches, Gothic cathedrals, Art Nouveau, Modern, and so on, the only style France seems to have missed is Communist/Fascist Unspired, although Le Corbusier comes close.

 Food?
 See Fashion.
 Disclaimer – if while here and you are looking for some different cuisine, especially Asian, don’t even try.
 All foreign cuisine has been modified to suit the narrow French palette, and you’ll be disappointed if you’re looking for some spicy curry or savoury pho.

-Looking for romance?
-In the south of France there are Latin dark haired dark eyed passionate Mediterranean types who will love you today and maybe tomorrow, while in the North are the Nordics – pale, blue eyed, and reserved.
+Are you looking for romance?
+In the south of France, there are Latin dark haired dark eyed passionate Mediterranean types who will love you today and maybe tomorrow, while in the North are the Nordics – pale, blue-eyed, and reserved.
 Comme tu veux.

-Remember, while France is in Europe, and a lot of Europe is in France, the converse does not hold: it’s hard to experience France in other parts or Europe.
+Remember, while France is in Europe, and a lot of Europe is in France, the converse does not hold: it’s hard to experience France in other parts of Europe.